-Same outcome: I was identified as an ENFJ as in Extroverted Intuitive Feeling Judging, otherwise known as a teacher in the Idealist category and an INFJ as in Introverted Intuitive Feeling Judging, or The Advocate.
+I seesawed between being identified as an ENFJ as in Extroverted Intuitive Feeling Judging, otherwise known as a teacher in the Idealist category and an INFJ as in Introverted Intuitive Feeling Judging, or The Advocate.

-This shouldn’t have come as a shock.
+These results shouldn’t have come as a shock.
 I took a more thorough personality test in college and it yielded very similar results.
 At the time, I completed the test to validate my career path.
-It did – counseling, nonprofit work, the arts and a legal profession were all good matches for me and these were some of the jobs I was considering pursuing as a journalism major/theatre minor who spent a lot of time volunteering.
+It did – writing, counseling, nonprofit work, the arts, and a legal profession were all good matches for me and these were some of the jobs I was considering pursuing as a journalism major/theatre minor who spent a lot of time volunteering.

 I sat down to take the test already knowing what I wanted the outcome to be.
-I figured that motherhood probably had changed me and I was no longer that organized, passionate little college girl who would never be described as a wallflower.
+I figured that motherhood probably had changed me and I was no longer that organized, passionate, and sensitive little college girl.

 But motherhood hasn’t changed my personality at all.
 I am what I am, and that’s why I started to panic.
 I wasn’t like those other über moms, after all.
 The four letters of my personality didn’t match theirs.
 What did that say about me?
 More to the point: What did that say about the kind of mom I am now and am always going to be?

 More panic.
 My thoughts went something like this: